Fall 2015 Graduate Enhancement Workshop Series

 Note that workshop times, locations and descriptions are subject to change at any time.
-Doctoral candidates completing research are strongly encouraged to attend the RCR workshops.
+All workshops will be held in the Graduate Research Center in Bender Library unless otherwise noted.
 Updates will be posted here - so check back often!

 Graduate Enhancement Program Workshop Descriptions

 These workshops have been offered in past semesters.
 Depending upon presenter availability and demand, workshops may or may not be repeated.

 Presented by Paula Warrick, Career Center, Office of Merit Awards

 Description: Successful applications for nationally competitive grants have one element in common: a clear and compelling central question or research problem.
 Developing such a question usually requires many drafts and a process of trial and error.
 In this session we will address some of the challenges associated with framing a research question, such as determining the appropriate breadth versus narrowness of the topic achieving the right level of concision and "punch," and anticipating the needs and expectations of national screening committees.
 This session is intended for students who expect to apply for awards to fund field research or an international internship.